se-edu/se-book/processModels/exampleProcessModels/xp/text.md

 **Extreme Programming (XP) stresses customer satisfaction.** Instead of delivering everything you could possibly want on some date far in the future, this process delivers the software you need as you need it.

-**XP aims to empower developers to confidently respond to changing customer requirements**, even late in the life cycle.
+**XP aims to empower developers to confidently respond to changing customer requirements**, even late in the lifecycle.

 **XP emphasizes teamwork.** Managers, customers, and developers are all equal partners in a collaborative team.
 XP implements a simple, yet effective environment enabling teams to become highly productive.
 The team self-organizes around the problem to solve it as efficiently as possible.